 NHC activity participants received an initial survey at the end of the activity or at the end of the funding period (whichever one came first).
 Six months later, a follow-up survey was sent to participants who completed the initial survey.
-The follow-up participant survey was sent to 581 participants and completed by 287 eligible participants (i.e., adults age 18 or older who participated in an activity at least twice), a response rate of 49 percent.
-Online surveys were completed by 112 participants and paper surveys by 175 participants.
-Participants from 43 of the 58 NHC activities that administered the survey responded.
+The follow-up participant survey was sent to 584 participants and completed by 309 eligible participants (i.e., adults age 18 or older who participated in an activity at least twice), a response rate of 53 percent.
+Online surveys were completed by 162 participants and paper surveys by 147 participants.
 Respondents tended to be white, female, speak English, not receive public support (a proxy measure of socioeconomic status), and be in good health.